We stayed five nights at Hotel Monte Mulini in Rovinj. It’s located south of the old town, and it felt like it was on the outskirts of Rovinj.

 How does a holidaymaker relax when they have to wake up and rush down to the pool/beach to secure a sun lounger for the day?

 If we were to do our visit to Rovinj over again, we’d stay at a B&B or villa in the countryside, perhaps somewhere near Motovun, and take a day trip to Rovinj.
-We spent very little time in Rovinj, so at the end of the day, it did not matter if we stayed within walking distance to the old town or not.
+We spent very little time in Rovinj, so at the end of the day, it did not matter if we stayed within walking distance of the old town or not.

-We would have preferred something similar to what we have done on recent trips to Crete where we had our own space and a private pool and visited small villages nearby for dinner and day trips.
+We would have preferred something similar to what we have done on recent trips to Crete, where we had our own space and a private pool and visited small villages nearby for dinner and day trips.